dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ## Goals for the project

 The goal is to just get started with a general idea of what I want to do when it comes to 1-bit sound and music.
-As of this writing I all ready have the core idea of what I want working, and now it is just a question of how many videos I want to make, and if this will result in some kind of long term project or not.
-Apart from just mixing upscaled 1-bit sound tracks there are a lot of other things I might want to refine while working on this that have to do with custom waveform functions, ways to store music tracks, and many other changes that migth result in improved javascript code that is used for createing sample data to begin with.
+As of this writing I all ready have the core idea of what I want working, so now it is just a question of where I want to go from there.
+Apart from just mixing upscaled 1-bit sound tracks there are a lot of other things I might want to refine while working on this that have to do with custom waveform functions, ways to store music tracks, and many other changes that migth result in improved javascript code that is used for creating sample data.

   * ( done ) Core Idea of the project working
   * ( done ) New look started for the project with custom draw.js file
-  * ( done ) work out a noise waveform for R1 of bit_tracks.js
+  * ( done ) work out a 1-bit noise waveform for R1 of bit_tracks.js

-  * () work out a system for music notation that can be used to set freq as well as the alpha value to use set to the current note
-  * () I might want to see about adjusting pitch by way of sample by sample rather than frame by frame
-  * () work out a raw data waveform for use with sample files
+  * () test out a custom 1-bit noise waveform using R1 of bit_tracks.js

 ### Core idea of project working

 The first and formost goal here is to just work out what the core idea of the project is of course.
 So I have started this project off with a very basic test video where I am just working with two 1bit tracks that are used to produce a final 16-bit 44.2kHz mono track that just serves as the first proof of concept of this project.